 We are the Tsleil-Waututh Nation, “People of the Inlet.”
-According to archaeological evidence and our oral history, Tsleil-Waututh people have lived in this traditional territory for thousands of years.
+According to archaeological evidence and our oral history, Tsleil-Waututh people have lived in our traditional territory for thousands of years.

-Burrard Inlet sustains us with food, a place to live, spectacular natural beauty.
-Our ancestors travelled throughout the territory, keeping villages in different locations to live wherever seasonal resources were plentiful.
+səlilwət (Burrard Inlet) sustains us with food, a place to live, spectacular natural beauty.
+Our Ancestors travelled throughout the territory, keeping villages in different locations to live wherever seasonal resources were plentiful.
 Our lands and waters have shaped our culture and will be central to our way of life for generations to come.

-We will continue to put the face of the Tsleil-Waututh Nation back on our traditional territory, build capacity within our community, and participate on all levels―social, ecological, cultural, economic―in decision making within our lands.
+We will continue to strengthen the face of səlilwətaɬ (Tsleil-Waututh Nation) on our traditional territory, build capacity within our community, and participate on all levels―social, ecological, cultural, economic―in decision-making within our lands.

 We welcome you to learn more about us.